+Data held center-stage through most of 2018, as companies raced towards treating customers with the best experience throughout their journey.
+Needless to say, every customer data strategy discussion pulled up CRM and demanded some hard answers.
 This December roundup is a reflection of the emergence of data, both internal and external, as the true conductor of customer engagement, and the key role that CRM has been called upon to play in its assimilation and delivery.

 Here’s an article that takes us down memory lane to when CRM was first born and has grown since to influence the playing field for businesses, big and small.
 Not quite there yet, CRM took some bold leaps towards processes and data management to enhance lead management, ABM strategies and improving overall CX to name a few.

 Not without its set of failings and competition from technology disruptions, CRM still has a lot to offer to businesses.

 Read More Thank you, CRM for bringing marketing and sales together more than ever before.
 Here’s to many more!

+All-in-one CRM is in the new vogue and challenges data silos to deliver one source of data truth for a consistent customer experience.
+These CRMs include traditional CRM capabilities, as well as sales enablement, marketing automation, and help desk modules all on the same platform.
 Another trend trying to make data management all-encompassing is CRMs’ coming with built-in capability to integrate with various third-party applications.
 When a business uses an all-in-one CRM and incorporates integrations and plugins, they can complete nearly every business function in the same system.